danielbodnar/awesome-stars/README.md

 ## nodejs

+- [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a web file server to run on your computer.
+Share folders or even a single file thanks to the virtual file system.
+- [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) - Web Extension to save a faithful copy of an entire web page in a self-extracting ZIP file
+- [webpack/webpack.js.org](https://github.com/webpack/webpack.js.org) - Repository for webpack documentation and more!
+- [privatenumber/pkgroll](https://github.com/privatenumber/pkgroll) - 📦 🍣 Next-gen package bundler for TypeScript & ESM
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 - [SX-9/codedit-web](https://github.com/SX-9/codedit-web) - CodedIt In The Web With WebContainers